Active Learning with Label Comparisons: Active Learning

-Corollary \ref{cor:algoALcomplexity} suggests that label-comparisons will be useful when (i) the target neighborhood graph is sparse (has low degree), and (ii) it can be learned with relatively few label-comparisons.
-We are now ready to prove Theorem \ref{prop:active}: we will show that for learning $\H_{\linear}^{k,2}$ (the class for which we demonstrated comparisons are not useful in the passive setting), both these conditions hold.
+Corollary \ref{cor:algoALcomplexity} suggests that label-comparisons will be useful when (i) the target neighborhood graph is sparse (has low degree), and (ii) it can be learned with relatively few label-comparisons.\amirg{not clear what the second point is.
+Does it refer to the $q_b$?}\gy{it refers to learning $\GS$} We are now ready to prove Theorem \ref{prop:active}: we will show that for learning $\H_{\linear}^{k,2}$ (the class for which we demonstrated comparisons are not useful in the passive setting), both these conditions hold.
 Hence, comparisons indeed provide a provable gain over argmax supervision.

 \emph{Proof of Theorem \ref{prop:active}}: We will begin by instantiating the bound from Corollary \ref{cor:algoALcomplexity} for $d=1$.
 Consider the degree of the neighborhood graph.
 Using the equivalent parameterization of linear classifiers in $d=1$ (see Figure \ref{fig:1nn}), it follows that every class $i \in [k]$ has at most $2$ neighbors: exactly the preceding and succeeding classes in the sorted order of the classes.
 Thus, for every $\fs \in \H_{\linear}^{k,2}$, $\deg(G(\fs)) = O(k)$.
 Second, active learning in $d=1$ is well-understood: unlike higher dimensions, the distribution-free query complexity of active learning for two classes is $q_b(\gamma)=\log (\frac{1}{\gamma})$ using binary search over $\R$ \citep{dasgupta2004analysis}.
 Plugging both of these facts into the upper bound of Corollary \ref{cor:algoALcomplexity}, we conclude that the query complexity for learning $\H_{\linear}^{k,2}$ when the target neighborhod graph is known is $O(k \cdot \log \frac{k}{\eps})$.